sprechstunde-community/themenschaedel-api-docs/README.md

 - backend must run on port `80`
 - backend must respond on domain `api.localhost`

-If any of these do not match your setup, you have to modify the `./api.yml`-file.
+If any of these do not match your setup, you have to modify the `host`-property in the `api.yaml`-file to represent your specific setup.